swimlane/techpubs-knowledgecenter/docs/turbine_ug/Content/marketplace/configure-webhooks.rst

 **Note**: This configuration does not require Slack Admin permissions.

-To generate the Slack webhook URL that you need for your Collaboration Solution asset configuration, first make changes in incoming webhook settings in Slack.
+To generate the Slack webhook URL that you need for your Collaboration Extension asset configuration, first make changes in incoming webhook settings in Slack.

 #.
 Click `Legacy: Incoming